openjdk/guide/src/index.md

 ~~~
 :::

-In general there is no need to create backport issues in JBS manually.
-All work that is done in JBS in preparation for a backport (requesting approvals etc) is done in the main issue.
+In general there's no need to create backport issues in JBS manually.
+All work that's done in JBS in preparation for a backport (requesting approvals etc) is done in the main issue.
 The backport issue will be created automatically by the bots when you integrate the change to the source code repository.

 There can be cases where it's desirable to create a backport issue before the fix is done, e.g. if a CSR needs to be filed.
-In these cases set the fix version of the backport to `N-pool`, where `N` is the release train the backport is targeting.
+In these cases set the [Fix Version/s]{.jbs-field} of the backport to `N-pool`, where `N` is the release train the backport is targeting.
 E.g. `17-pool`.
 Please note that even if a backport issue is created ahead of time, all work done in JBS is still done in the main issue.

-Obviously it's possible to set the fix version to the exact release the backport is targeting, but this isn't recommended.
-When a change is pushed, the bots will look at the main issue as indicated in the PR title, and look for backports with the current `N.0.x` release version as fix version, if no such backport is found they will look for `N-pool`, and if that isn't found either, a new backport issue will be created.
-This means that if the backport has an exact fix version set, but is delayed and misses the release indicated by the fix version, a new backport issue is created with a small mess as the result.
+Obviously it's possible to set the [Fix Version/s]{.jbs-field} to the exact release the backport is targeting, but this isn't recommended.
+When a change is pushed, the bots will look at the main issue as indicated in the PR title, and look for backports with the current `N.0.x` release version as [Fix Version/s]{.jbs-field}, if no such backport is found they will look for `N-pool`, and if that isn't found either, a new backport issue will be created.
+This means that if the backport has an exact [Fix Version/s]{.jbs-field} set, but is delayed and misses the release indicated by this [Fix Version/s]{.jbs-field}, a new backport issue is created with a small mess as the result.

-Setting the fix version of a backport to `N` is always wrong.
-JDK `N` has already been released (or you wouldn't be backporting to it) and can't get any more fixes.
+Setting the [Fix Version/s]{.jbs-field} of a backport to `N` is always wrong.
+JDK `N` has already been released (or you wouldn't be trying to backport to it) and can't get any more fixes.

 ## Requesting approvals for backports

 In order to be allowed to push a change to one of the OpenJDK update development repositories (e.g. [`jdk17u-dev`](https://github.com/openjdk/jdk17u-dev)), an approval is required.
 The [official process for how to request push approval for a backport](https://openjdk.java.net/projects/jdk-updates/approval.html) describes in detail how to work with JBS when requesting approvals.
-In short, there's a label [jdk<release>u-fix-request]{.label} that should be added to the main JBS issue.
+In short, there's a label [jdk&lt;release&gt;u-fix-request]{.jbs-label} that should be added to the main JBS issue.
 Also put a motivation as to why the issue needs to be backported as a comment in the main issue.
 Once the label and motivation has been added, wait for the maintainers of the release to approve your request.
-The approval will be indicated with a label, [jdk<release>u-fix-yes]{.label}, added to the main issue.
+The approval will be indicated with a label, [jdk&lt;release&gt;u-fix-yes]{.jbs-label}, added to the main issue.

 If the update release is in rampdown, changes are pushed to the release repository (e.g. [`jdk17u`](https://github.com/openjdk/jdk17u)).
-During rampdown the bar to get changes in are significantly higher and fixes need to be approved with [jdk<release>u-critical-request]{.label} / [jdk<release>u-critical-yes]{.label}.
+During rampdown the bar to get changes in are significantly higher and fixes need to be approved with [jdk&lt;release&gt;u-critical-request]{.jbs-label} / [jdk&lt;release&gt;u-critical-yes]{.jbs-label}.

 ## Using the Skara tooling to help with backports